 As a mom, you typically take care of everyone else in the family first.
 But to continue to play the role of caretaker for years to come, you have to look after yourself too.
-Give yourself the gift of good health and take the time to schedule this important screening.
-Make time for yourself and your health.
+Give yourself the gift of good health and take the time to schedule a screening that could save your life—a mammogram.

 There are no sure things in medicine, but mammograms, which can find breast cancer in its earliest stages, come pretty close.

-“By the time you are 8- years old, you have a 1 in 8 chance of developing breast cancer.”
+“By the time you are 8 years old, you have a one in eight chance of developing breast cancer.”

-And keep in mind that you may need to start screening earlier based on family history.
-“Typically, we recommend women have the exam 10 years before the age that their relative was when they had their first diagnosis,” Dr. Haddock says.
+“Typically, we recommend women have the exam 10 years before the age that their relative was when they had their first diagnosis,” Dr. Haddock said.

 Mammograms matter.
 Yearly mammograms can reduce the risk of dying of breast cancer by 40 percent and survival is better than 98 percent for women whose cancer is found early.
 For detailed recommendations for the early detection of breast cancer for low and high-risk women, see the American Cancer Society guidelines.